top of page

 PRCC BOARD MEMBERS

-President and Gaseous Fuels Committee Lead
+Gaseous Fuels Committee Co-Chair

 Emily Phan-Gruber is the Senior Strategist for Transportation Electrification with Duquesne Light Company.
 Since joining Duquesne Light in 2019, she has helped to develop and advance Duquesne Light's transportation electrification strategy, developed new products and services for EV customers, including its EV time-of-use rate, and helped to facilitate the installation of EV charging infrastructure in the Pittsburgh region.
 Prior to joining Duquesne Light, Emily worked for D+R International, an energy consulting firm in the Washington, DC area.
 At D+R, Emily consulted for a number of clients including the U.S. Environmental Protection Agency and U.S. Department of Energy, and was instrumental in the formation of the DOE-funded Attachments Energy Rating Council, a national rating and certification organization.
 Emily earned a B.A. from Ohio Wesleyan University and an MPA and MAIR from the Maxwell School at Syracuse University.